beginning of content

 Even small things can be trip hazards:

-Falls can cause hip and thigh injuries both in males and females.
+Falls can cause hip and thigh injuries.
 They are the most common reason for hip fracture hospital admissions (9 in 10 cases).
 Falls can also lead to head injuries, wrist fractures and other injuries.

-Hip fractures also cause a heavy long-term burden as older people become less independent, more reliant on family members and carers.
+Hip fractures can reduce your independence and cause you to become more reliant on family members and carers.
 This may also increase your chance of moving into an aged care facility following the injury.

 After a fall, you may become fearful of falling again and lose confidence in walking.
 You may start to be less physically active.
-Over time, reduced movement may increase your risk of further falls due to poorer balance, weaker muscles and stiffer joints.
+Over time, reduced movement may increase your risk of further falls due to:

 Resources and support

-- Health Translations Victoria has fact sheets on preventing falls for older people and staying on your feet translated into several languages.
+Health Translations Victoria provides fact sheets on preventing falls for older people and staying on your feet in several languages.